akashkriplani/streams-client/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm start:server`

+Runs the json-server to fetch the mock data from db.json file in the application.\
+Open [http://localhost:3001](http://localhost:3001) to view it in your browser.

+### `npm start:rtmp-server`

+Runs the node media server and listens to the streaming coming in from the rtmp server.\
+Open [https://github.com/illuspas/Node-Media-Server](Node Media Server) guidelines to set it up.\

 ### `npm test`